 The course will study the major forms and conventions of poetry that have developed in literature from classical models to the present.
 Wherever possible, particular poems from different historical contexts will be compared and analyzed to demonstrate how these forms and conventions have developed and been adapted to specific personal, ideological, or cultural pressures.
 Fulfills the Writing & Literary Forms group requirement or an elective.

-- 514: Jorge Luis Borges and Julio Cortázar (Dr. Vasile)
+- 514: Jorge Luis Borges, Julio Cortázar, and Manuel Puig (Dr. Vasile)

 - 524: Reason & Imagination (Dr. Sax)